dart-lang/sdk/runtime/vm/service/service_dev.md

   // A unique identifier for an Object.
 Passed to the
   // getObject RPC to load this Object. string id;

+  // Provided and set to true if the id of an Object is fixed.
+If true, the id
+  // of an Object is guaranteed not to change or expire.
+The object may, however,
+  // still be _Collected_.
+  bool fixedId [optional];
 }
 ```